siemens/ix/packages/documentation/docs/controls/application-frame/_about-and-legal_styleguide.md

 Overlay opens on top of application content with a semi-transparent background with a background blur effect to emphasize the overlay character.
 Closing this overlay brings users back to the previous content.

 The overlay can be closed in three ways:
-- Select the close button
+- Select the close button.
-- Click the info icon again
+- Click the info icon again.
-- Click another navigation item
+- Click another navigation item.

 When the navigation menu is collapsed, the overlay stays open.